rlaphoenix/pynfogen/README.md

 Artworks are for surrounding an NFO templates generated output with artwork or common text.
 Artwork templates aren't currently applied to Description templates.

+You can add, delete, edit, and list artwork with `nfo artwork -h`.

 **Important:**
 The provided example Artwork files are for viewing and studying only, for more information see their [LICENSE](/examples/art/LICENSE).